RadarFuseNet: Complex-Valued Cross-Attention Fusion of Time-Frequency IQ Radar Features for Robust Classification: Results and Ablation Study

-We evaluate the performance gain achieved by fusing IQ and FFT representations.
-The results are compared against the single-branch baseline model shown in Fig.~\ref{cnn}, which uses only the FFT representation without feature fusion.
-This serves as the baseline signal format for comparison, allowing a clear assessment of the benefit introduced by the fusion strategy.
-In general, the FFT representation provides richer discriminative features than the raw IQ domain, as demonstrated in \cite{smcnet}.
-This makes it suitable as a baseline.
-The datasets for evaluation contain: \begin{itemize} \item Five surface materials in indoor environments, with three sensor-to-surface distances for training and two additional distances only used for testing (concrete, drywall, glass, metal, wood). \item Ten occluded objects placed inside a cardboard box (ball, cable, calculator, deodorant, hammer, mug, plastic cup, screwdriver, tape, bottle). \end{itemize}
+We evaluate the performance gain achieved by fusing IQ and FFT representations along with several ablations.
+The results are compared against a single-branch baseline model using FFT-transformed input, an ablated variant with real-valued CNN streams and two-channel input for handling complex-valued data, and a model with naive feature fusion using two MLP layers instead of cross-attention fusion.
+Additionally, we compare two basic ResNet architectures with padded input as another standard classification baseline \cite{resnet}.
+In general, the FFT representation provides richer discriminative features than the raw IQ domain, due to its clearly visible peaks at specific object ranges and angles.
+The two evaluation datasets contain IQ radar samples of packaged objects, where mmWave radar can penetrate the packaging and see inside, and samples of different surface materials, both used for classification tasks.
+The datasets are: \begin{itemize} \item Five surface materials in indoor environments collected at different sensing distances (concrete, drywall, glass, metal, wood). \item Ten occluded or packaged objects placed inside a cardboard box (ball, cable, calculator, deodorant, hammer, mug, plastic cup, screwdriver, tape, bottle). \end{itemize}

 The data collection setups are illustrated in Fig. \ref{setup} and the configuration of the Vayyar radar sensor used for data collection is summarized in Table~\ref{settings-table}.